fastrgv/hbox4/README.md

 ## Algorithm Used

-A multiple-heuristic, single-step box search, done in reverse, using four "orthogonal" priority measures [heuristics] in a round-robin sequence.
+A multiple-heuristic, single-step box search, done in **reverse**, using four "orthogonal" priority measures [heuristics] in a round-robin sequence.
 The Hungarian Algorithm is used to match boxes with goals and to generate an estimate of future box moves to solution.

 An article by Frank Takes shows advantages to working from a solved position backwards to the start position.
 This prevents box-deadlocks from taking up space in the search tree.
 Thusly, the formidable issue of deadlock avoidance is completely ignored.
 Likewise, the tricky issue of endgame goal-packing-order is sidestepped, as well.

 Self balancing splaytrees are used to test whether a given configuration was seen before.
 There are also 4 priority queues embedded into the splaytrees that provide distinct "views" of the data.

-The 4 priority measures were adapted from the "Festival" algorithm description, but simplified to allow rapid local evaluations:
+The 4 priority measures were adapted from the "Festival" algorithm description, but possibly simplified to allow rapid local evaluations:

 * pri1: Nboxes - NboxesOnGoals...............0 means all boxes on goals
 * pri2: Ncorrals - 1				...............0 means only 1 corral, i.e. pusher is free to roam